-Stacks are the building blocks of the website, providing a base on which content can be added and customised to create a visually appealing content.
-You can change the Stack Specific Styling when hovering over a selected stack a menu will appear on the far right of the specific stack.
+Stacks are the building blocks of your Rocketspark website, providing a base on which content can be added and customised to create visually appealing content.
+You can change the Stack Specific Styling when hovering over a selected stack, a menu will appear on the far right of the specific stack.

 For any stack other than the bottom stack, this menu has six buttons which each have different design options associated with them (from top to bottom - Stack Selection, Stack Movement, Stack Specific Design Options, Copying stack, Stack Deletion, Lock the Design).
 For any stack sitting at the bottom of the page, you would see an extra mobile-like button which means "Add a stack as a footer to all of your pages".

-The stack selection feature will allow you to change the current stack you have implemented.
+The Stack Selection feature will allow you to change the current stack you have implemented.
 When the button is clicked a sidebar appears on your left-hand side displaying possible alternative stack layouts that would fit the content you currently have.
 For example, if you currently have two columns of website content the alternative options displayed will be two or greater columns wide.

-- To change your current stack layout firstly click the stack layout button.
+- To change your current stack layout, firstly, click the stack layout button.

-- A sidebar will appear on the left side of the screen displaying the currently selected stack and the alternatives you can choose from.
+- A sidebar will appear on the left side of the screen displaying the currently selected stack and the alternatives you can choose from

 - Select the new stack layout you would like and it will automatically rearrange your content to the new layout.

-The stack moving feature allows you to easily move a stack of content up or down your page without having to redo any work.
+The Stack moving feature allows you to easily move a stack of content up or down your page without having to redo any work.